+Has a Fire To achieve compliance

-Assessment Advice regarding what you need to do to meet your legal duties is found here Fire Safety guidance for businesses and workplaces
+Risk Advice regarding what you need to do to meet your legal duties is found here Fire Safety guidance for businesses and workplaces

-been GOV.WALES
+Assessment GOV.WALES

-completed for The guidance includes a Fire Risk Assessment Checklist for completion.
+been The guidance includes a Fire Risk Assessment Checklist for completion.

-these The galacite indicacs a the Nak Assessment encodist of completion.
+completed for

+these

 premises?

 If 'Yes' what

 date was the

 assessment

 completed?

 If 'Yes' please

 provide a copy

 of the

 assessment

 along with the

 QfO return

 If 'Yes' please

 provide a copy

 of the

 evacuation

 plans/procedur

 es/staff

 training

 If 'Yes' please It is worth having the Fire Brigade or other competent fire safety authority complete a fire safety visit if you have not had one for some

 provide Details time.
 Fire alarms (and sprinkler systems where these are in place), and that fire extinguishers are charged and ready to use, should be

 of fire alarm & checked regularly by a fire safety professional.

 detection

 system -

 including

 testing

 records/mainte

 nance records.
 If 'Yes' please

 provide Details

 of emergency

 lighting -

 including

-testing